-PetFirst Pet Insurance excels with routine care coverage because it defines preventive care so broadly.
+PetFirst Pet Insurance’s routine care coverage excels precisely because it defines preventive care so broadly.
 You could buy a plan to cover your pet’s vaccines, dental care, parasite prevention, spaying and neutering, and even behavioral training.

 PetFirst is owned by MetLife, a leading dental, health, and auto insurer.
-PetFirst offers three plans, each with a $250 deductible and 80 percent rate of reimbursement for covered expenses.
-Each plan sets a different annual cap on expenses per year.
+PetFirst offers three plans, each with a $250 deductible and 80 percent reimbursement rate for covered expenses.
+Each plan sets a different annual coverage limit, between $2,000 and $10,000.

-Compared to many companies, PetFirst offers a simple approach to coverage.
+Compared to many companies, PetFirst offers an affordable and straightforward approach to coverage.

 Most pet insurance companies won’t cover pre-existing conditions, and the same is true of TrustedPals if your pet is still suffering from the illness.
-However, if your pet is fully cured at the time you take out your policy, TrustedPals will cover that condition if it recurs.
+However, if your pet is fully cured when you take out your policy, TrustedPals will cover that condition if it recurs.

 You’ll get the same coverage regardless of the premium paid, as the cost of insurance isn’t tied to benefits.
 Instead, your premiums will be determined by what type of pet you have (cat or dog), the age of your pet, your location, and how you customize your plan.